Mental Health

 York Medical Group recognises the importance and value of investing in specialist mental health support as part of our care we offer to patients.
 We are proud to present the new mental health service which allows patients to see a mental health professional in your GP practice.

-Should you require support for your mental health, or if you wish to be referred for our in house counselling service, you can request an appointment through our online service or if you are unable to use this service via the phone on 01904 439100
+Should you require support for your mental health, you can request an appointment through our online service or if you are unable to use this service via the phone on 01904 439100

 We can offer urgent appointments with any GP if you feel you are in crisis and in acute distress, needing same day care.